brainsmoke/usb2_hub/README.md

 If you want to switch power to ports you can use the provided [kernel interface](https://www.kernel.org/doc/html/latest/driver-api/usb/power-management.html#user-interface-for-port-power-control) or a userland utility such as [uhubctl](https://github.com/mvp/uhubctl).

+## Case

+OpenSCAD and STL files are available.
+These can be used to 3D print a case for the hub.
+The case can be assembled using M3 bolts with a maximum length of 10 mm.

 ## Revisions

 ### v0.1 minimally tested